AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-spi.md

 # Calculate Schedule Performance Index (SPI)

-The Schedule Performance Index (SPI) describes the relationship between the planned schedule and actual schedule.  `Adobe Workfront` calculates SPI&nbsp;at the project and task levels.
+The Schedule Performance Index (SPI) describes the relationship between the planned schedule and actual schedule.&nbsp;Adobe Workfront calculates SPI&nbsp;at the project and task levels.
 Project managers review this metric to identify whether tasks or projects are currently tracking ahead of or behind schedule. &nbsp;

 ## Access requirements